AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_2/Unit4.md

   - Write a program that will remove every other letter within a string.
   - Write a second program that will remove vowels from a String.
   - Write a third program that will replace every instance of d,b,p and q with a random d,b, p or q.
+  - Submit your program code and test cases.
+  - Make sure that you include the dateTime class.

 ---